Byont-Ventures/hackathon/Workshop-Preparation.md

 ## 2. Get a test crypto wallet

-For the workshop, we recommend using Metamask, a crypto wallet that can you can add as a [browser extension.](https://metamask.io/)
+For the workshop, we recommend using Metamask, a crypto wallet that you can add as a [browser extension.](https://metamask.io/)

 You can use this wallet for testing during the workshop.
 We recommend you keep your development and personal wallet separate; in other words, we recommend you not store real funds on it.